shounakshastri/shounakshastri.github.io/_Steganography/BasicStego.md

 Digital stuff!
 I am talking about digital data!

 What if your stuff is _digital_?
-Hiding your data or files by creating a bunch of folders in a flash drive kept in your drawer might seem easy, but if someone gets the flash drive, a simple search query would give the location of the data.
+Hiding your data or files by creating a bunch of folders in a flash drive kept in your drawer might seem easy, but if someone gets the flash drive, a simple search query would reveal the location of the data.
 We need something more sophisticated than this.

 Enter Steganography.

 Steganography hides digital data in other files.
 This makes it way more difficult to find hidden data.
-This can be used to hide and share secret information such as military and serveillance data, medical records, legal details, the possibilities are ever increasing.
+This can be used to hide and share secret information such as watermarks, military and surveillance data, medical records, legal details, the possibilities are ever increasing.

-In this post, we will be using Images as cover files.
-This is because images are known to have redundancies which can be used to hide secret data.
+In this post, we will be using images as the host files to hide secret data.
+This is because images are known to have redundancies which can be used to hide our secret data.

 ## Cover and stego files